fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 ### Text Files ###

 On many disks, files will be a multiple of 128 bytes long.
-For a text file, the actual file EOF occurs when a Ctrl-Z (0x1a) byte is read.
+For a text file, the actual file EOF occurs when the first Ctrl-Z (0x1a) byte is read.

 ## Appendix: User Numbers and CiderPress ##